juicedata/juicefs/docs/en/benchmark/performance_evaluation_guide.md

 - Object Storage: Amazon S3
 - JuiceFS Version: 0.17-dev (2021-09-23 2ec2badf)

+### Attention

+JuiceFS v1.0+ has Trash enabled by default, the benchmark will create and delete temporary files in the file system, these files will eventually be dumped to the Trash folder `.trash`, it will take up storage space, to avoid this, you can disable the Trash before the benchmark `juicefs config META-URL --trash-days 0` and refer to [recycle bin](../security/trash.md) for details.

 ### JuiceFS Bench

 The JuiceFS `bench` command can help you quickly complete a single machine performance test to determine if the environment configuration and performance are normal by the test results.
 Assuming you have mounted JuiceFS to `/mnt/jfs` on your server (if you need help with JuiceFS initialization and mounting, please refer to the [Quick Start Guide](../getting-started/for_local.md), execute the following command (the `-p` parameter is recommended to set the number of CPU cores on the server).